csci104/site/labs/lab0/index.md

 This provides a full-featured virtual OS with graphical interface, etc.
 It is larger, stores your files on a separate "virtual disk" that is not directly accessible from your computer's host OS, and can sometimes get corrupted, so please push your work to Github often.

-- [ ] Install Docker or a virtual machine
+- [ ] Install Docker or a virtual machine.

+If you want more information on how Docker works and how to use it, you can read the <a href="https://github.com/csci104/docker/wiki/Usage">additional guide</a>.

+- [ ] Read the additional guide or promise you know what you're doing.

 ## Configuring an SSH Key